fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 25th August

+I have found a bug in the updated of CBUS2515 and the codes are now working.
+More testing with long messages can now start.
+I have new ideas to follow up following a Zoom discussion.

 ### 21st and 23rd August

 I have been adding code to send and receive the long messages to CANTEXTL and CANTOTEM.
 This code has been locked out of use.
 I have now activated it successfully using an update of Duncan's library.
 I now have examples which complete the codes.
-As yet these are not tested.
+Initial off line tests failed.

 ### 17th August